pog7776/MechBulletHellSizeManipulation/README.md

-# MechBulletHellSizeManipulation
+# VorplexOnslaught
-Prototype for size manipulation
+Repo for Semester project

 WSAD to move and scroll wheel to change size

-Mouse button 1 to shoot
+LMB to shoot

-No health mechanic implemented yet